NuggoDEV/CountersPlus/README.md

 ## For Developers
 For plugin developers who plan on adding a counter of their own, Counters+ has a way to easily integrate your created counter into the Counters+ system.

+Adding a Custom Counter will not make your plugin dependent on Counters+ (Unless you *really* want it to be).

 Adding your own Counter is a simple as:

 ```csharp